opdavies/oliverdavies.uk/source/_posts/2012-05-23-forward-domain-mod-rewrite.md

   - apache
   - mod_rewrite
 ---
+{% block excerpt %}
+How to use the .htaccess file to forward to a different domain.
+{% endblock %}

+{% block content %}
 Within the mod_rewrite section of your .htaccess file, add the following lines:

     RewriteCond %{HTTP_HOST} ^yoursite\.co\.uk$